 Here’s all you need to know about foot blisters:

 What Causes Foot Blisters?

-Believe it or not, blisters are actually your body’s way of protecting itself from further damage.
-The fluid inside the sac is usually filled with clear plasma or serum, which helps the damaged skin cells to regenerate.
+Believe it or not, blisters are your body’s way of protecting itself from further damage.
+The fluid inside the sac is usually filled with clear plasma or serum, which helps the damaged skin cells regenerate.
 When it forms over capillaries or gets infected, the sac can be filled with blood or pus, respectively.

 Sunburns and Allergic Reactions

-How To Prevent Foot Blisters
+How to Prevent Blisters on Feet